feder-cr/Auto_Jobs_Applier_AIHawk/README.md

 This file contains sensitive information.
 Never share or commit this file to version control.

-- `email: [Your LinkedIn email]`
-  - Replace with your LinkedIn account email address
-- `password: [Your LinkedIn password]`
-  - Replace with your LinkedIn account password
 - `llm_api_key: [Your OpenAI or Ollama API key or Gemini API key]`
   - Replace with your OpenAI API key for GPT integration
   - To obtain an API key, follow the tutorial at: https://medium.com/@lorenzozar/how-to-get-your-own-openai-api-key-f4d44e60c327